JujuAdams/ScribbleJunior/1.2/Alternatives.md

 &nbsp;

-Scribble Jr. might not be the perfect fit for your game.
+Scribble Junior might not be the perfect fit for your game.
 The GameMaker community has produced other solutions that you might like to try:

 - [Scribble Deluxe](https://www.github.com/jujuadams/Scribble)